My Spring Hiking Style- Straight Out of My Closet Edition

 This year I have also been on a quest to buy less.
 I try to avoid going into stores or perusing online as much as possible.
 I look to find ways to create outfits with what I have.
 It has been working really well for me so far.
 But I have to admit it hasn’t been a perfect journey or an easy one.

 But whenever I am tempted I just go into my closet and see if I can pull something similar out.
 And most of the time I can.
 I have so many clothes so I might as well start wearing them!
+And the possibility for sustainable hiking outfits is endless.

 I found these pleated khaki pants at a thrift store.
 And I bought this mock neck tee from Free People a long time ago.
 I found this similar long sleeve version that is sustainably made out of hemp here.